Jozaru27/Critical-Level/README.md

 | ❌ | Dynamic Profiles + Games pages |
 | ❓ | PHP for DB/HTML interaction or Node.JS  |

+* Add pretty API content
+* Create DB
+* Create Login and Register logic for forms
+* Add sessions
+* Add different nav if sesion is initiated (with logout and profile button)
+* Check roles

 * check for automatic moderation??
 * Load 5 dynamic divs from a set of videogames for each page reload
 * How to make each page for each videogame?
 Its gonna be crazy!
 If you load them pages dynamically, how do you even load de IDS?